ricky-watson-g/qwiklabs-deployment-manager-examples/examples/run_gcloud_command/README.md

 If you need to run a gcloud command and you don't want to create an instance you can use CloudBuild.

 This example will elevate the default permissions of the service account used by Deployment Manager.
+To run this example you need to have `roles/resourcemanager.projectIamAdmin` and `roles/owner` as permissions on the lab.

 The Dockerfile for the image registry.hub.docker.com/gcptraining/ql-cloudbuild-gcloud:2.0 is: